MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/billing-faqs-dynamics-365-online.md

  You may be eligible for a billing credit if your online service level falls below 99.9% availability.
 For complete details, including a critical list of exclusions, see the [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] [Service Level Agreement](http://go.microsoft.com/fwlink/p/?LinkID=272903).

  Submit a claim by contacting Billing support.
-To contact billing support, please refer to the [Billing support](../admin/billing-support.md) page.
+To contact billing support, please refer to the [Contact information for billing support](../admin/contact-information-microsoft-dynamics-365-online-billing-support.md) page.

 ## How do I apply for non-profit pricing?
  Please refer to the [Non-profit pricing](https://www.microsoft.com/philanthropies/product-donations/products/dynamics-365) page for more information on how to apply.